ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * possible further parameters related to the registration process.

 Furthermore, 'h(x)' refers to the hash function used to compute the token hashes, as defined in {{sec-token-name}} of this specification and according to {{RFC6920}}.
-Assuming the usage of CWTs transported in CBOR, 'bstr.h(t1)' and 'bstr.h(t2)' denote the byte-string representations of the token hashes for the Access Tokens t1 and t2, respectively.
+Assuming the usage of CWTs transported in CBOR, 'bstr.h(t1)' and 'bstr.h(t2)' denote the byte-string representations of the token hashes for the access tokens t1 and t2, respectively.

 ## Full Query with Observe # {#sec-RS-example-1}